OmniTracker/LedgerLibrary/README.md

 A major goal of this smart contract is to synchronize off-chain goods with on-chain status.
-What this means is to say, if something happens to a physical book, whether it's traded, lost, or kept, it's status on the network is updated to reflect its pysical status, in a potentially adversarial manner.
+What this means is to say, if something happens to a physical book, whether it's traded, lost, or kept, it's status on the network is updated to reflect its physical status, in a potentially adversarial manner.
 The following are different ways transactions can occur.
 We will start with two entities, a librarian Lorelai, and a bibliophile Alice.
 In our contract, there is no difference between a library and a user, however as this is the most common sort of scenario, we will start here.

-1. Lorelai -> Alice local transaction
+1. Lorelai -> Alice local book rental
-   1. book rental succeeds
-   2. book rental fails
-2. Lorelai -> Alice local transaction
+2. Lorelai -> Alice local book trade
-   1. book trade succeeds
-   2. book trade fails
-3. Lorelai -> Alice remote transaction
+3. Lorelai -> Alice remote book rental
-   1. book rental succeeds
-   2. book rental fails
-4. Lorelai -> Alice remote transaction
+4. Lorelai -> Alice remote book trade
-   1. book trade succeeds
-   2. book trade fails
-5. Alice -> Lorelai book returned in local transaction
+5. Alice -> Lorelai local book returned
-   1. book returned before due-date
-   2. book returned after due-date
-6. Alice -> Lorelai book returned in remote transaction
+6. Alice -> Lorelai remote book returned
-   1. book returned before due-date
-   2. book returned after due-date
-7. Alice mint,burn, report stolen
+7. Alice mint, burn, or report stolen book
-   1. Alice mints book with clean bookID
-   2. Alice mints book with dirty bookID
-   3. Alice reports a book stolen

 Trading is a one-time transaction with no due-date; ownership of the book changes.
-Renting will expect two transacations with an alert if the second transaction occurs after the due date; ownership should be locked to the original owner to ensure no one else can steal the book as their own.
+Renting will lock the rented books to the original owner and when the book is returned, an alert should be posted if the transaction occurs after the due date.
+In multiple cases, security deposits will be put into escrow to safeguard transacations.
 Let us examine each of these scenarios.

 ### 1 and 5 - Local rental with return